 The lost revenue adjustment mechanism variance account (LRAMVA) is a retrospective adjustment designed to account for differences between forecast revenue loss attributable to Conservation and Demand Management (CDM) activity embedded in rates and actual revenue loss due to the impacts of CDM programs.
-The OEB established Account 1568 as the LRAMVA to capture the difference between the OEB-approved CDM forecast and actual results at the customer rate class level.
+The OEB established Account 1568 as the LRAMVA to capture the difference between the OEBapproved CDM forecast and actual results at the customer rate class level.
+18 Treatment of the LRAMVA is documented in several versions of the CDM Guidelines (2012, 2015, 2021).